GeoTools#

 Bugs: Issues displaying logging

-Shapefile Management shp_mgmt
+Shapefile Management shp_mgmt#

-- flusstools.geotools.shp_mgmt.create_shp(shp_file_dir, overwrite=True, *args, **kwargs)[source]#
+flusstools.geotools.shp_mgmt.create_shp(shp_file_dir, overwrite=True, *args, **kwargs)[source]#

 Creates a new shapefile with an optionally defined geometry type.

-- Parameters
+Parameters

-shp_file_dir (str) – of the (relative) shapefile directory (ends on
+• shp_file_dir (str) – of the (relative) shapefile directory (ends on ".shp").

-(default), existing files are overwritten.layer_name (str) – The layer name to be created.
-If
+• layer_name (str) – The layer name to be created.
+If None: no layer will be created.

-- Returns
+Returns

-shapefile (Python object)- Return type
+Return type

 osgeo.ogr.DataSource